 The Stakeholder interview is a moment for creating knowledge and bonding between the parts involved in this project.

 Communication is Key

 A good UX designer must develop high communication skills for his role.
-Be able to make the right questions must be one of our main abilities, and that will allow us to clear the fog around the project and find clarity.
+Being able to make the right questions must be one of our main abilities, and that will allow us to clear the fog around the project and find clarity.
 It’s our role to guide the interviews in order to obtain meaningful information.
-As designers, we need to be empathetic with the stakeholders, to be sharp enough to put the focus where it’s needed and keep the conversation away from what is not productive.
+As designers, we need to be empathetic with the stakeholders, be sharp enough to put the focus where it’s needed, and keep the conversation away from what is not productive.

 Of course, these abilities need to be developed and improved with time and practice, and for that, it’s recommended to be prepared for every interview beforehand.

 Before the interview:

 Before you meet with your client, it is mandatory to know what the project is about and learn about the market in which the company/product operates.
 You need to gather all the information you can about your client and the product you are working on.
 If your client’s product is already live, use it.
 Also, it would be very useful if you get to know the competitors by doing a benchmark of similar companies or products and identify what they are doing great, and where they have room for improvement.
 Take notes and make some preliminary conclusions.

 Of course, the objective at this point is not to become an expert in the field.
 But it will help you to define your interview goals and choose the right questions.
 Also, it will help you to have a comfortable conversation with your client using a common language.

 When you are conducting an interview, it’s important to maintain focus and aim to get the information from your client that you are looking for.
 But the interview must not feel like you are checking bullets from a list.
 Make it flow like a conversation and it will become a very rich experience for your stakeholders and your team.
 Always try to choose questions that are clear and open enough, to let your stakeholders give you the answer you need but also let them tell you about their values, opinions, and previous experiences.